Courteney Cox’s Mini ‘Friends’ Reunion Photo Racks Up Over 2.2 Million Likes: ‘A Rare Night And I Love It’

 “Make it happen!!!!!!!! the friends movie!!!!!!!!!!,” another Instagrammer pleaded.

-Earlier today, The Inquisitr shared that Aniston almost landed a role on another wildly popular series in Saturday Night Live.
+Earlier today, The Inquisitr shared that Aniston almost landed a role in another wildly popular series on Saturday Night Live.
 In an interview with Howard Stern, the actress revealed that she was asked to interview for the show by producer Lorne Michaels prior to being cast as Rachel Green on Friends, but it didn’t end up working out.

+“I went to talk with him, I was such a young twit,” she laughed of her meeting with Michaels.

 Ultimately, it didn’t work out but it’s safe to say that Aniston’s career got the boost it needed when she was cast in Friends.